 So, how many times have you personally had to put the backups aside because something higher priority came up.
 Maybe the CEO’s email quit syncing to his or her phone?
 Or a workstation crashed, or the internet goes down and your phones are out.

 It happens often, and we know this because our company was spun-off from an all- encompassing MSP where there was simply a limit on manpower.
-Usually the tech was assigned a customer’s account and they would manage single every aspect of their customer’s IT, so there were still a lot of those competing priorities for them.
+Usually the tech was assigned a customer’s account and they would manage every single aspect of their customer’s IT, so there were still a lot of those competing priorities for them.
 It’s not that the techs were lazy or didn’t want to be proactive, but with all the different things they were responsible for, they only had time to look for backup failures.
 This unfortunately leaves several things out of the picture, such as, did the backups run at all?
 We’ve witnessed several situations where there were backups that were hung and thus not running, but because of the hung state, they weren’t failing either.
 Some backup management systems are smart enough to alert you to the fact that there has been some span of time since the last backup, but on others, you would have to notice that yourself.
 Also, what if you had backups that you thought were good, but actually weren’t?
 What processes or technologies do you have in place to ensure that what the system says are good backups, actually are?
-In many cases with a standard MSP, these are questions that never get asked, much less answered.
+In many cases with a standard MSP, these are questions that often never get asked, much less answered.